d12frosted/elpa-mirror/gnu/tempel-readme.txt

 ══════════════════════

   The templates are defined in a Lisp data file configured by `tempel-path'.
+Lisp data files are files containing Lisp s-expressions (see `lisp-data-mode').
 By default the file `~/.config/emacs/templates' is used.
 The templates are grouped by major mode with an optional `:when' condition.
 Each template is a list in the concise form of the Emacs Tempo syntax.
 The first element of each list is the name of the template.
 Behind the name, the Tempo syntax elements follow.

   In addition, each template may specify a `:pre' and/or `:post' key with a FORM that is evaluated before the template is expanded or after